rlivings39/learning-compilers/README.md

   # Move result to return register
   movl  -8(%rbp), %eax
   # Function epilogue
+  # 1. Reset the stack pointer to the base pointer
   movq  %rbp, %rsp
+  # 2. Restore the caller's base pointer
   popq  %rbp
   ret
 ```

 ## The program stack

+The **stack** is a special part of program memory.
+The register `%rsp` points to the top of the stack, i.e. it's the **stack pointer**.
+Namely, the last used entry on the stack rather than the first free entry.

+The stack grows in towards decreasing memory addresses.

+The `push` and `pop` instructions work on this stack.
+An instruction like `push $3` does a few things.
+The value is pushed into the next available entry and the stack pointer is adjusted.
+On a 64-bit system the next stack entry is `RSP-8`.
+After the operation `%rsp` is the address of the new entry.

+`pop %rax` copies the value at the top of the stack into `rax` and decreases the stack by 1 entry (increments the stack pointer by 8 bytes).

+`pushw, popw` can work with **words** or 2-byte values.

+When a function is called it allocates space on the stack for local variables and temporaries called a **stack frame**.
+The base of this frame is stored in `%rbp`, called the **base pointer**.
+All stack entries for the function can be referred to relative to RBP rather than with an explicit address.
+So a local variable might look like `-4(%rbp)` (remember, the stack grows toward decreasing addresses).

 ## Notes on the book